GhDamghani/SUCSEET/README.md

-# SUC-SEET: Speech Unit Classification from Stereotactic EEG using Transformer Models
+# SUCSEET: Speech Unit Classification from Stereotactic EEG using Transformer Models